processing/processing-pi-website/content/tutorial/camera/index.md

 ### Explicitly setting the desired framerate and resolution

 After you find out the camera's capabilities, you can be specific about the resolution and framerate that you'd like to use with your camera.
-For example, if you wanted to tell the camera to use resolution of 640x480 at 25 frames per second, you'd instantiate GLCapture class like this:
+For example, if you wanted to tell the camera to use resolution of 640 by 480 pixels, at 25 frames per second, you'd instantiate the `GLCapture` class like this:

 ```processing
 ...